01 of 06

 Continue to 5 of 6 below.

-- Make a narrow hem by folding under 1/4" and 1/4" again to the wrong side, on each narrow end.
+- Make a narrow hem.
+Fold under 1/4 inch and 1/4 inch again to the wrong side, on each narrow end.
 Stitch the hem in place.

-- Mark in from each long edge, measuring in from each hemmed edge, end as indicated on the chart.
+- Mark in from each long edge.
+Measure in from each hemmed edge, end as indicated on the chart.

-- Fold on the marks, right sides together so there is an overlap on the back, aligning the raw edges and keeping the fabric perfectly flat.
+- Fold on the marks.
+Keep the right sides together so there is an overlap on the back, aligning the raw edges and keeping the fabric perfectly flat.
 Pin in place.

-- Stitch both edge seams, using a 1/2" seam allowance.
+- Stitch both edge seams.
+Use a 1/2-inch seam allowance.
 It is not necessary to put any seam finish on these seams, as they will be enclosed in the flanged area.

 05 of 06